Marital Agreement Lawyer in Boulder and Denver Colorado

 Although prenups often get a bad reputation for seeming like a way to make divorce an easier option, this characterization of the agreement is certainly inaccurate.
 Pre-nuptial agreements can offer the peace of mind that both spouses' rights, interests, and assets are safeguarded if the couple does end up in divorce later down the road.
 It can help them address financial and other concerns before the marriage and, in some cases, help strengthen the relationship.

-Post-nuptial agreements are identical to pre-nuptial agreements in terms of the issues that they address.
+Marital Agreements (what post-nuptial agreements are called in Colorado) are identical to pre-nuptial agreements in terms of the issues that they address.
 The only difference is that the agreement is for couples who are already married.
 The purpose of the post-nuptial agreement is to preserve the marriage and make specific legal arrangements official.
 The agreement will specifically address the issue of allocating marital and separate property.

 Protect Your Investments with a Respected Attorney